luyadev/luya.io/docs/guide/app/queue.md

 ### "Fake Cronjob" (Auto Bootstrap Queue)

 The fake cron job will run each 25 minutes whether users request the websites in the frontend or sites are visited in the administration area.
 This is called a "fake cronjob" and should not be taken for large queue jobs.
 So take into account that frontend users might visit the website and process the queue.
-In order to enable the fake cronjob set `luya\admin\Module::$autoBootstrapQueue` to true, in the admin module config:
+In order to enable the fake cronjob set <class name="luya\admin\Module" prop="autoBootstrapQueue" /> to true, in the admin module config:

 ```php
 'modules' => [